What is a ryokan?

-The Japanese term for tranquility, shizuka represents the concepts of peace, reflection and harmony.
-Together, it embodies the atmosphere and ambience deliberately created for guests staying at Shizuka Ryokan.
+Shizuka is a Japanese term for tranquillity.
+It represents the concepts of peace, reflection and harmony, and embodies the atmosphere created at our ryokan.

 How authentic is Shizuka Ryokan?